 - That’s it.

 This is it!
-Next time, you’ll need to enter the password and manually connect to Wi-Fi Network, if you have forgotten that network.
+Next time, you’ll need to enter the password and manually connect to the Wi-Fi Network if you’ve forgotten it.

 Don’t Remove Wi-Fi Network, Instead, Disable Auto Join WiFi Feature